microsoft/vscode-docs/docs/java/java-spring-apps.md

 If you don't have an Azure subscription, you can sign up for a [free Azure account](https://azure.microsoft.com/pricing/free-trial/).

-<a class="tutorial-next-btn" href="https://azure.microsoft.com/pricing/free-trial/" target="_blank" style="background-color:#68217A">Create your free Azure account</a>
+<a class="install-extension-btn" href="https://azure.microsoft.com/pricing/free-trial/" target="_blank" style="background-color:#68217A">Create your free Azure account</a>

 To sign in to Azure, run **Azure: Sign In** from the **Command Palette** (`kb(workbench.action.showCommands)`).
 You can then sign in to your account using the **Device Login** flow.
 Select **Copy & Open** to open your default browser.